donsheehy/datastructures/docs/fullbook.md

         self.children = [Tree(c) for c in iterator]
 ```

 The initializer takes a *list of lists* representation of a tree as input.
-A `Tree` object has two attributes, `data` stores data associated with a node and `children` stores a lists a child `Tree` objects.
+A `Tree` object has two attributes, `data` stores data associated with a node and `children` stores a list of `Tree` objects.
 The recursive aspect of this tree is clear from the way the children are generated as `Tree`'s.

 Let's add our print function to the class.